 If you are planning to request a room in the Link and want to have food as part of your reservation or event, please include that information in your reservation request and consult with Link staff about what you would like to bring.
 Link staff can help you determine if your food or catering needs for your event can be accommodated.

 There is a variety of equipment available for loan to faculty and students to use in the Link as well as for general circulation.
-More information on fixed equipment in the classrooms is coming soon.
-More information on multimedia equipment circulating through the Duke Digital Initiative can be found at the DDI website.
+Information on multimedia equipment circulating from the Link can be found on the Link website.

 The interactive art display is managed by Link staff and Visual Studies staff in collaboration.
 More information about the wall, including proposals, can be found here.
 Note that the display is an art piece, so we don't use it to display advertisements for campus events.